Strongfield: History

-The Dominion government, seeking to reassure the railway companies that the West was good agricultural land, enlisted the aid of two Canadians, Col. Davidson (for whom the nearby town of Davidson, Saskatchewan is named) and A.D.
+The Dominion government, seeking to reassure the railway companies that the West was good agricultural land, enlisted the aid of two Canadians, Col. Davidson (for whom the nearby town of Davidson is named) and A.D.
 McRae.
-They visited the prairies and went to the United States to seek capital. they formed the Saskatchewan Valley Land Company, bought 500,000 acres (2000 km2) of land between Saskatoon and Regina from the Dominion Government at a dollar an acre and began to promote settlement.
+They visited the prairies and went to the United States to seek capital.
+They formed the Saskatchewan Valley Land Company, bought 500,000 acres (2000 km2) of land between Saskatoon and Regina from the Dominion Government at a dollar an acre and began to promote settlement.
 The company subsequently bought 1,250,000 acres (5060 km2) from the railway companies at $1.75 an acre.
 They recruited over two thousand land agents and sold the land at $1.75 an acre in 1901.
 This price later rose to seven and then to ten dollars an acre.

 George Armstrong, a Markdale, Ontario businessman, was one of these agents and it is probably due to his influence and encouragement that over a third of the early settlers were former residents of the Markdale-Meaford area in Ontario.

 Another large segment of the early population consisted of Finnish settlers from the Dakotas who came to take homesteads along the banks of the South Saskatchewan River.
 There are few descendants of these settlers left in the Strongfield area as most sold their land to move to the west side of the river where the majority of the Finnish settlers lived.

 The third major segment of the population of the area came from the Central United States and were largely of Norwegian descent.
 This was in large part due to the efforts of Norwegian Lutheran clergyman and founder of Hanley, Saskatchewan, Knute B. Birkeland who was instrumental through advertising in Norwegian-American newspapers in convincing many Norwegians in the Dakotas, Minnesota, Iowa, and Wisconsin to take up homesteads in Saskatchewan.
 Later, relatives of these early Norwegian pioneers would come directly from Norway as well.

 Unlike most Saskatchewan villages, it experienced a boom in population and economy for a span of about ten years during the late fifties and early sixties due to the construction of the Gardiner Dam on the South Saskatchewan River some 20 km west.